 #9 Green Tea

-Green tea is often enjoyed as a comforting, calming beverage, but it’s a surprisingly powerful supplement, too.
+Green tea and green tea matcha are often enjoyed as a comforting, calming beverage, but it’s a surprisingly powerful supplement, too.
 Based on extensive research, green tea extract may be able to:10

 - Reduce muscle soreness after eccentric exercise, where slow, muscle-building movements can lead to increased muscle strength and repair